How to configure a new WirelessHART device using a gateway

 First of all, we need to connect the gateway with an Ethernet cable.
-Normally the gateway has a standard IP but if not, you can use software to find the IP.
-When you find the IP, open the web server and write it in the browser.
+Normally, the gateway has a standard IP but if not, we can use software to find the IP.
+When we find the IP, we need to open the web server and write it in the browser.